Wood shaper: Description

 Wood shaper cutter heads typically have three blades, and turn at one-half to one-eighth the speed of smaller, much less expensive two-bladed bits used on a hand-held wood router.
 Adapters are sold allowing a shaper to drive router bits, a compromise on several levels.
 As are router tables, cost-saving adaptations of hand-held routers mounted to comparatively light-duty dedicated work tables.

 The wood being fed into a moulder is commonly referred to as either stock or blanks.
 The spindle may be raised and lowered relative to the shaper's table, and rotates between 3,000 and 10,000 rpm, with stock running along a vertical fence.

 Being both larger and much more powerful than routers, shapers can cut much larger profiles than routers – such as for crown moulding and raised-panel doors – and readily drive custom-made bits fabricated with unique profiles.
 Shapers feature between 1.5 and 5 hp belt-driven motors, which run much more quietly and smoothly than typically 10,000 to 25,000 rpm direct-drive routers.
 Speed adjustments are typically made by relocating the belts on a stepped pulley system, much like that on a drill press.
 Unlike routers, shapers are also able to run in reverse, which is necessary in performing some cuts.

 The most common form of wood shaper has a vertical spindle, some with tilting spindles or tables.
+There are combination machines, manufactured mostly by European and Asian companies which combine shapers with tables saws, joiners and other woodworking power tools in one machine.

 Shapers can be adapted to perform specialized cuts employing accessories such as sliding tables, tenon tables, tilting arbor, tenoning hoods, and interchangeable spindles.
 The standard US spindle shaft is 1+3/4 in, with 3/4 or 1/2 in on small shapers and 30 mm on European models.
 Most spindles are tall enough to accommodate more than one cutter head, allowing rapid tooling changes by raising or lowering desired heads into position.
 Additional spindles can be fitted with pre-spaced cutter heads when more are needed for a job than fit on one.

 A wood moulder (American English) is similar to a shaper, but is a more powerful and complex machine with multiple cutting heads at both 90-degrees and parallel to its table.
 A wood shaper has only a single cutting head, mounted on a perpendicular axis to its table.